AT-334 Arctic Marine Measurements Techniques, Operations and Transport (10 ECTS)

 Academic content

-The course addresses instrumentation, cybernetics and measurements/analysis of parameters and operations in the Arctic marine environment relevant for the offshore oil and gas, shipping and ocean science.
+The course addresses instrumentation, cybernetics, and measurements/analysis of parameters and operations in the Arctic marine environment relevant for the robotics, observations and ocean science.
 The course consists of 3 modules:

-• Module II: Sensors, sensor platforms and control techniques for marine surveillance and marine operations in the Arctic including autonomous systems (underwater, surface and aerial) and dynamic positioning and thruster assisted position mooring of ships and floaters in ice.
+• Module II: Marine operations in the Arctic including dynamic positioning and thruster assisted position mooring of ships and floaters in ice.
 Principles for planning marine operations including uncertainties in weather forecast and weather windows.
-Discussion of important design aspects of selected types of marine operations.

 Learning outcomes